microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge02.md

 ### Success Criteria

-1. You should have experianced creating and managing work items via Azure Boards.
+1. You should have experienced creating and managing work items via Azure Boards.